 But thankfully the sacrifice we’ve to do on this model is very little – it delivers almost gas-like performance, thanks to the high voltage battery.

 This blower has the turbo mode that delivers such gas-like performance.
 You need two clicks to get to the turbo mode – one to turn the blower on another to get to the mode.

-As I said, this has the brushless motor technology named “DigiPro” that gives “true gas -like performance” with around 80% longer life.
-You can also use this machine like a vacuum collect up to five bags of leaves in one single charge.
+As I said, this has a brushless motor technology named “DigiPro” that gives “true gas -like performance” with around 80% longer life.
+You can also use this machine like a vacuum to collect up to five bags of leaves in one single charge.

 The blower is best used for hard surfaces and grass such as driveways or patios.
 The 6-speed transmission ensures 70% less vibration so you can do longer sessions without fatigue.